Jun 2026

 High pay matters, but portability matters too.

-For military spouses, a high-paying job should be judged by:
+For military spouses, a high-paying job should be judged by questions like:

 Can it survive PCS movement?